Disclosure: PCBuildRanked earns from qualifying Amazon purchases through affiliate links in this article.

 Is 12GB VRAM enough for 1440p gaming?

 For all current titles at 1440p with standard textures, yes.
 12GB starts showing limitations only with 4K texture mod packs (Cyberpunk 2077 HD Reworked, Hogwarts Legacy at max) and in native 4K scenarios.
-For standard 1440p gaming without texture mods, 12GB is sufficient through 2026 and likely 2027.
+For standard 1440p gaming without texture mods, 12GB is sufficient through at least 2027.

 Should I buy the Ryzen 7 9800X3D instead?